 Differences yes by target group

-In addition, there are significant differences in terms of the costs of continuing education among the individual groups of participants: Persons who take part in non-company further training spend considerably more money each year with 856 Euro than with participants in further training programs - namely 285 Euro.
+In addition, there are significant differences in terms of the costs of continuing education among the individual groups of participants: Persons who take part in non-company continuing education spend considerably more money each year with 856 Euro than with participants in further training programs - namely 285 Euro.
 This is because employers often pay the costs, while non-company training participants receive only 14% reimbursement.

-Employees are much more likely to have the opportunity to continue their education as unemployed or self-employed.
-Sociodemographic characteristics also play a role: young participants up to 24 years are more often free of charge, participants between 25 to 34 as well as from 55 to 64 average the highest costs for further training.
-Education also plays a role: the higher the level of education, the higher the average training costs are, since those who already have a higher basic education are more willing to invest in higher-qualification and correspondingly expensive further education.
+Employees are much more likely to be offered free training than those who are unemployed or self-employed.
+Socio-demographic characteristics also play a role: Young participants up to 24 years are more often free of charge, participants between 25 to 34 and 55 to 64 spend on average the highest costs for further education.
+Training also plays a role: the higher the level of education, the higher the average cost of training, because those who already have a higher level of basic education are more willing to invest in a higher-qualifying and correspondingly expensive further education.

 Differences according to type of development